IsaacCavallaro/BeatTheBlues/README.md

 - Users can specify if they want their selected progression to include flats, sharps or neither (natural).

-- For more information on feature 1.2 view the help documentation which can be found [here.](https://github.com/IsaacCavallaro/IsaacCavallaro_T1A3/blob/master/docs/help.md)

 ![Alt](docs/app_screenshots/beattheblues_key_selection.png)

 # Selecting keys